Become a Heart Trekker

 At the finish

-After collecting your well deserved medal, Hot food, sports massage and a rest area will be provided at the finish along with a warm welcome from your supporters and the BHF events team.
+After completing the full trek and collecting your well deserved medal, you'll have access to hot food and showers (please bring your own towel), sports massage and a rest area will be provided with a warm welcome from your supporters and the BHF events team.

 Welcome to the club

 Our exclusive 500 club is for those who smash the minimum sponsorship target for an event and go on to raise over £500.

 If you have £500 or more (excluding GiftAid) pledged by your supporters on your JustGiving page firstly congratulations you are amazing!
 You'll now be eligible to join the 500 Club and receive your exclusive BHF jersey

 For teams to be eligible there must be at least £500 or more (excluding Gift Aid) pledged per person, along with the names of all eligible entrants showing on the team fundraising page and each individual needs to fill in a separate form in each case to claim the 500 club jersey.